laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 {:center}

 In game, I would describe Josie's play style as being a nuisance to the opponent.
-She can get her opponents to be in situations where they are disincentivized from attacking by threatening to do big damage if the opponent attacks at wrong time or distance because of a wrong guess or just matchup unfamiliarity.
+She can get her opponents to be in situations where they are disincentivized from attacking by threatening to do big damage if the opponent attacks at the wrong time or distance because of a wrong guess or just matchup unfamiliarity.
 The usual result is that the opponent learns to "not press buttons" (the first tip I would give to anyone learning to play against Josie!).
 But if the opponent respects her too much, Josie can chip away at her opponent slowly to death.